Internships (Psychology 495)

 Individual Research Projects (Psychology 410, Psychology 490)

-These research projects designed by students in collaboration with a member of the faculty who has expertise in an appropriate area They can last one or two semesters and involve planning and proposing the research project, collecting and analyzing data, and writing up and presenting the findings.
-The Psychology Department faculty members have compiled the following descriptions of possible research topics and subject areas that they would be willing to supervise for PSYC 410 - Advanced Research Methods.
+Research projects can be designed by students in collaboration with a member of the faculty who has expertise in an appropriate area.
+They can last one or two semesters and involve planning and proposing the research project, collecting and analyzing data, and writing up and presenting the findings.
 If you are planning to enroll in 410, please consult with the appropriate instructor as soon as possible.
-A partial list of student projects that have been conducted follows each faculty member’s research descriptions.

 Directed Readings (Psychology 491)